 Looking forward to waving farewell to your period?
 Menopause ultimately means you’ll no longer need pads, tampons and an emergency chocolate stash.
-But in the transition period it can also cause a heavier flow and a more irregular cycle.
+But during the transition, it can also cause a heavier flow and a more irregular cycle.
 This expert guide explains what to expect when it comes to your periods and perimenopause.
 If in doubt, always carry supplies…

 How do periods change during menopause?